Subprefecture of Itaim Paulista

 The Subprefecture of Itaim Paulista is one of 32 subprefectures of the city of São Paulo, Brazil.
 It comprises two districts: Itaim Paulista and Vila Curuçá.

-It's the easternmost subprefecture.
+Itaim Paulista is the easternmost subprefecture in São Paulo.
 Its population consists largely of migrants from the north-east of Brazil, in particular from the states of Bahia and Pernambuco.
 Earlier immigrants came from Italy, Japan and Hungary.